pingforhelp/BCA/Docs/English/Lit/Chapter-01.md

 - a) "The wakening skies Pray to the morning light."
 Ans: sky is being given the human quality of Prayer - Personification.
 - b) "The wind lies asleep in the arms of the dawn like a child."
-Ans:
+Ans: ?
-- C) "The Sea is our mother."
+- c) "The Sea is our mother."
 Ans: The is given the human quality of being a mother, nurturing & caring for the people who depend on it - Metaphor.
+> [!NOTE]
+> Metaphor - Same qualities.
-- D) "The Cloud is our brother."
+- d) "The Cloud is our brother.
-Ans:
+Ans: The cloud is given the human quality of being a brother, a close and familiar relationship - Metaphor.
-- E) "The waves are our comrades all."
+- e) "The waves are our comrades all."
 Ans: The waves are given the human quality of being comrades, Companions who fight along side.- Metaphor.
+**Sweet Descriptions**

+The following things are described as sweet:
+* The shade of the coconut glade.
+* The scent of the mango groove.
+* The sands at the full moon, with the sound of the voices we love.

+However, the poem then contrasts these things with what is considered "sweeter".
+The following things considered the sweeter:

+* The kiss of the spray (The feel of the sea spray on their faces).
+* The dance of the wild foam’s glee (The joyful movement of the wild foam on the waves)

+This contrast highlights the Fishermen’s preference for the exiting & adventurous life at sea over the comfortable pleasures of life on land.